Last Updated on

 - When your child is jealous of a sibling, he may become selfish.

-- When a parent or some other family member acts selfish, and the child may model his behaviour as yours.
+- When a parent or some other family member acts selfish, the child may model his behaviour and imitate their behaviour.

 - When parents don’t set limits for a child, he may become selfish and spoiled.
 Lack of discipline may also make a child selfish.